 A/B testing is also called bucket testing where two versions of the same website are tested to define which one performs better.
 AB testing is a comparison between two or more variants in SEO for a page and then comparing them with each other to see which one performs better for the set social media or target goals.

 Whatever it is, the second variant should always be different from the first one so a comprehensive comparison can be done.
-Once this is done, the variants are set out for experiment.
-The readings from them are noted and the changes are recorded as positive, negative or neutral.
+Once this is done, the variants are set out for the experiment.
+The readings from them are noted and the changes are recorded as positive, negative, or neutral.

 Why conduct AB testing?

 AB testing is done to determine if your website is working at its best.
 While you create a website, you need to make sure everything is at its palace including aspects like phrases, words, images, videos, testimonials, and so on.
 Many times, there can be situations where a simple change in the CTA button can make a huge difference in how consumers interact with your website.

 Testing is also a great way to understand what elements are driving the audience to take an action on the website.
 This can be noted down and used as a reference in future website alterations.

 There are two types namely

 - Split testing

 While the latter one is majorly about comparing one particular element in the website like an image or CTA button or any other element, the former one is based on comparing two different styles of the entire website.

 The Process of AB Testing – All you need to know: